Honors Project - Open Access

 Our results show that distortions caused by the environment result in inaccurate distance estimations.
 These distortions include reflections of the object off surfaces such as a linoleum floor.
 However, when no such distortions are present, the application is rather well behaved and returns consistent, accurate depth estimations.

 An advantage of the application is that it can be run in real-time for both standard web cameras and more expensive higher quality cameras.
 It can also be used with stored image files.

 Parekh, Kayton B., "A Computer Vision Application to Accurately Estimate Object Distance" (2010).
-Honors Projects.
-Paper 18.
+Mathematics, Statistics, and Computer Science Honors Projects.
+18.

 © Copyright is owned by author of this document